-Over the last 15 years, there has been a surge in the number and diversity of organizations and initiatives working to strengthen the governance of extractive industries (oil, gas and mining), and to mobilize resources, tools and frameworks to translate resource wealth into tangible development outcomes.
-As a result of this growing attention to the field, there have been notable accomplishments in recent years.
+There are now a significant number and diversity of organizations and initiatives focusing on norm advocacy and the identification and promotion of technical “best practices” related to the governance of EI (GEI).
+This work on normative and technical aspects of governance has generated notable accomplishments over the last decade or so.
 The cloak of confidentiality that has shrouded the sector is being steadily lifted; both voluntary initiatives like EITI and mandatory disclosure requirements have started to generate a wealth of data about the sector, including payment and revenue data and more information about the ownership and operation of extractive projects.
-In addition, the field has made important progress on identifying good practice and good policies related to the full value chain of extraction, including around local content, shared use of infrastructure, taxation, benefit sharing, and many other issue areas.
-There also has been a notable increase in the number of trainings and tools, including open fiscal models and databases of contracts and project data, to support the technical capacity of host governments and other actors to implement available guidance and to use the expanding stock of information and data.
+In addition, the field has made important progress on identifying good practice and good policies related to the full value chain of extraction, including around local content, shared use of infrastructure, taxation, benefit sharing, environmental practices, community engagement and consultation, and many other issue areas.
+There also has been a notable increase in the number of trainings and tools – e.g., open fiscal models and databases of contracts and project data – to support the technical capacity of host governments and other actors to implement available guidance and to use the expanding stock of information and data.

-CCSI, with support from the Open Society Foundations, will apply the Executive Sessions model– based on regular, on-going interactions among key practitioners and researchers around a difficult set of challenges facing a given field – to advance the field’s approach to understanding and addressing the effects of politics on the outcomes of extractive industries in a concerted way.
+The ES on PEI seeks to support the GEI field in developing more active approaches to the politics of EI by serving as a policy innovation lab focused on unpacking political context and generating specific ideas and directions for addressing the political aspects of the governance of extractives.
+In support of this agenda, CCSI is applying a modified version of the Executive Sessions model– based on regular, on-going interactions among dedicated and committed key practitioners and researchers around a difficult set of challenges facing a given field – to advance the field’s approach to understanding and addressing the effects of politics on the outcomes of extractive industries in order to move practice and enhance outcomes.

 Updates and outcomes of these executive sessions will be posted on this page.